Autumn’s Biggest Handbag Trends Are A Mix Of Practical And Fun

 The new slate of bags has something for everyone — ranging from supersized totes that can fit all the supplies we need to carry in the time of a pandemic, to furry handbags in vibrant colours that we can’t wait to wear outside when temperatures drop.

-Whether you’re on a hunt for a new bag to eventually take to work or one to wear on your daily walks today, ahead, the five trends from Autumn 2020 runways that caught our eye.
+Whether you’re on a hunt for a new bag to eventually take to work or one to wear on your daily walks today, ahead, the five trends from Autumn 2020 runways that caught our eye and the bags you can shop now.